Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and

 At lower polydispersity, compared to Vibrality, the SOP is a better predictor of the dynamics.
 However, at higher polydispersity, the Vibrality performs marginally better.
 This increase in the predictive power of the Vibrality is due to its stronger coupling with the size of the particle.

-Thus our study suggests that for a polydisperse system with high PDI, any order parameter with a strong coupling with the particle size will appear to be a good predictor of the dynamics.
+Therefore, our study suggests that for a polydisperse system with a high PDI, any order parameter with a strong coupling with the particle size will appear to be a good predictor of the dynamics.
 However, this may not reflect the true predictive power of the order parameter.
-Thus for a polydisperse system with reasonably high polydispersity, the correlation between dynamics and any static order parameter must be interpreted cautiously, as the size can play a role in this correlation and the results may not be generic. \\
+Therefore for a polydisperse system with reasonably high polydispersity, the correlation between dynamics and any static order parameter must be interpreted cautiously, as size can play a role in this correlation and the results may not be generic.